RocketMan/zookeeper/docs/PlaylistEvents.md

 ## Example Zookeeper JSON:API playlist creation

-The following example illustrates creating a show and adding events.
+The following example illustrates creating a show and adding events dynamically.

+It is also possible to [create a show and all its events](PlaylistImport.md) in a single request.

 If the show date and time encompass 'now', the server will automatically timestamp the events.

 Playlist creation requires a valid API Key, which you can manage from within the application (Edit Profile > Manage API Keys).

-**Note:** This example illustrates dynamic creation of a show and its events as discrete operations.
-It is also possible to create a show and all its events in one request.
-See [api/v1/playlist](Playlists.md#insert) for more information on the latter.

 ### <a id="show"></a> Create the show:
 ---